Catalyst9k-SLA/Cat9k/README.md

 ## Enabling the Guestshell

 We show how to enable the Guestshell on a Catalyst 9300 running IOS-XE 16.8.1.
-A guestshell interface has to be configured in the app-hosting interface prior to the activation of the Guestshell as following:
+By default, the guestshell interface has to be configured in the app-hosting interface.
+You will need to configure the following process prior to the activation of the Guestshell.
+Note that we use the DNS server address of Cisco Umbrella in this example (208.67.222.222):

 ```
 cat9k#conf t